-Programs are required to utilize the Coordinated Entry System (CES) to fill all vacancies in their RRH programs (unless otherwise specified in funding contracts).
-Providers shall work with CES and follow all policies and procedures outlined in the approved CES Manual, which can be found here..
-Referrals to RRH programs follow the approved CES prioritization policies and will be based on an assessment of the participant's vulnerability as screened by the common assessment tool and stated community preferences.
+E: RRH AND COORDINATED ENTRY: ASSESSMENT, PRIORITIZATION, REFERRAL policies and will be based on an assessment of the participant's vulnerability as screened by the common assessment tool and stated community preferences.
 The CES processes are in place to serve the community's most vulnerable households/individuals from each of the intervention categories, move participants into the most appropriate housing of their choice; and meet participants' needs as quickly as possible.